onnx/onnx-mlir/docs/Workflow.md

 ### Step 9: Get a code review

-Once your pull request has been opened and is not in draft mode anymore, it will be assigned to at least one reviewer.
+Once your pull request has been opened and is not in draft mode anymore, one of us will review the code.
 The reviewer(s) will do a thorough code review, looking for correctness, bugs, opportunities for improvement, testing, documentation and comments, and style.

 Commit changes made in response to review comments to the same branch on your